Fossj117/fossj117.github.io/_posts/2020-06-05-arrow-replacement.md

 ### The Formal Treatment

-This is all reasonably intuitive, but a formal treatment is nice to see.
-A clean version of the model is outlined in the Tirole (1988) IO textbook (which also, apparently, coined the “replacement” effect term), and so I walk through this version.
+A clean version of the Arrow model is outlined in the Tirole (1988) IO textbook (which also, apparently, coined the “replacement” effect term), so I will walk through this version.
 The setup of the model is a static setting in which we abstract away form any strategic interactions; the model aims to consider how the incentives for production of a cost-reducing innovation vary with the initial market structure (and also compare to the social value).
 In particular, let the innovation reduce the constant marginal cost of production of some good from $c$ to $c'$ and suppose market demand is $D(p)$.
 What is the value of the innovation to the social planner, monopolist or competitive firm?

 **Social planner**.
 The planner will set price equal to marginal cost before and after the innovation.
 So the net social surplus of the innovation is equal to: